 Much descriptive material regarding PKI on the internet refers to making information secure between Alice and Bob, i.e. A to B. Often there’ll be a third-party referenced as C (Charlie) who is trying to compromise the information by eavesdropping or maliciously altering information.
 You now have A to B, avoiding / omitting C.

 PKI is generally referred to in IT security as providing ‘trust services’.
 I have sometimes been employed as a trust services architect, a role I undertook for the MoD was exactly such.
 In very simple terms, trust services is about trusting the actions or outputs of entities, be they people or computers.
 Trust services objectives are often required to expected to meet the following triad of capabilities: Confidentiality, Integrity and Authenticity (CIA).

 a) CONFIDENTIALITY: You can be sure that no entity (person or computer) can view the payload (typically data) in plaintext - either maliciously or unwittingly.
-The payload would be encrypted to make it secret, such that if you were able to read it, it would appear as gibberish.
+The payload is encrypted to make it secret, such that if you were able to read it, it would appear as gibberish.

 b) INTEGRITY: You can be sure that if somebody or something changed (tampered) with data in the slightest way, it’d be obvious as its integrity would have been compromised.
-Often it’s not of utmost importance to prevent the integrity being compromised (tamper proof.)
-However, it’s typically more important that if integrity is compromised there will be clear evidence of it having done so (tamper evident).
-Aligned with integrity is the concept of non-repudiation, for example if you’ve said you are going to do something, it must be impossible to refute (deny) having said it.
+Often it’s not of utmost importance to prevent the integrity being compromised (tamper proof).
+However, it’s typically more important that if integrity is compromised, there is clear evidence of it having done so (tamper evident).
+Aligned with integrity is the concept of non-repudiation.
+For example if you’ve said you are going to do something, it must be impossible to refute (deny) having said it.